fernandesi2244/Python-Bank/README.md

 # Python-Bank
 This is a quick Python project to represent a virtual bank system (for Python practice).
-Also, I embedded a "Bank Research Initiative" mini-project to practice handling data.
+Also, I embedded a "Bank Research Initiative" mini-project to practice handling and analyzing data.

 # About
 I just made this project to explore some of the basics of Python.